- The Ancient World

 Religion in America, World Religions, Biblical Studies, Ethics, European History, Pedagogy

-Overcoming Evil With Good: The Autobiography of Daniel Parker, a Frontier Universalist (book in progress); Theology and Slavery: Charles Hodge and Horace Bushnell (book, Mercer University Press); “I Did Not Wash My Feet with that Woman: Using Drama to Teach the Hebrew Bible” article, Teaching Theology and Religion (13:4, 2010).
+The Autobiography of Daniel Parker, Frontier Universalist (December 2020); Theology and Slavery: Charles Hodge and Horace Bushnell (book, Mercer University Press); “I Did Not Wash My Feet with that Woman: Using Drama to Teach the Hebrew Bible” article, Teaching Theology and Religion (13:4, 2010).